Customers frequently ask us if certain applications will work on the Ghost Phone. The short answer is, “YES!”

 GrapheneOS is built off this open source framework and remains open source.

-This is why most all android apps will work just fine on the GrapheneOS operating system and byproxy, why they work just fine on The Ghost Phone.
+This is why most all android apps will work just fine on the GrapheneOS operating system and correspondingly, why they work just fine on The Ghost Phone.

 What is Google Play Services?